gofort/hashicute/README.md

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) installed on your laptop
 * [Consul](https://www.consul.io/downloads) installed on your laptop

+## Getting started

 1. `git clone && cd ..`
 2. Add A records, so your VMs will be available via domain name like this: `lux-1.<your_domain>`, `lux-2.<your_domain>`, `lux-3.<your_domain>`
    * I had VMs based in Lux, so I am using `lux-x` domain prefixes in this manual.
-In case you want to use another DC name, just replace `lux` everywhere.
+If you want to use another DC name, replace `lux` everywhere.
 3. Add them to your Ansible hosts file like this:

 ```